Skip to main content

 • Store in a refrigerator, 2°C – 8°C (36°F – 46°F).
 Excursions permitted to 15°C – 30°C (59°F – 86°F).

 • The risk information provided here is not comprehensive.
 To learn more, talk about AMELUZ® with your health care provider.
-The FDA approved product labeling can be found at https://Ameluz.com/PI.
+The FDA approved product labeling can be found at https://www.ameluz.com/PI.

 • You are encouraged to report side effects of AMELUZ®.
 Please contact Biofrontera Inc. at 1-844-829-7434 or FDA at 1-800-332-1088 or www.fda.gov/medwatch.

 References: 1.
 Reinhold U. A review of BF-200 ALA for the photodynamic treatment of mild-to-moderate actinic keratosis.
 Future Oncol.
 2017;13(27):2413-2428.
 2. Stockfleth E. The importance of treating the field in actinic keratosis.
 J Eur Acad Dermatol Venereol.
 2017;31(Suppl 2):8-11.
 3. Berman B, Amini S, Valins W, Block S. Pharmacotherapy of actinic keratosis.
 Expert Opin Pharmacother.
 2009;10(18):3015-3031.
 4. Actinic keratosis risk factors.
-Skin Cancer Foundation website.
+Skin Cancer Foundation.
 Updated January 2022.
-Accessed July 11, 2023. https://www.skincancer.org/skin-cancer-information/actinic-keratosis/causes-and-risk-factors.
+Accessed August 12, 2024. https://www.skincancer.org/skin-cancer-information/actinic-keratosis/causes-and-risk-factors/.
 5. Flohil C, van der Leest R, Dowlatshahi E, Hofman A, de Vries E, Nijsten T. Prevalence of actinic keratosis and its risk factors in the general population: the Rotterdam Study.
 J Invest Dermatol.
 2013;133(8):1971-1978.
 6. Fernández-Figueras MT, Carrato C, Sáenz X, et al. Actinic keratosis with atypical basal cells (AKI) is the most common lesion associated with invasive squamous cell carcinoma of the skin.
 J Eur Acad Dermatol Venereol.
 2015;29:991-997.
 7. Cockerell CJ.
-Histopathology of incipient intraepidermal squamous cell carcinoma (“actinic keratosis”).
+Histopathology of incipient intraepidermal squamous cell carcinoma ("actinic keratosis").
 J Am Acad Dermatol.
-2000;42(1 Pt 2):11-17.
+2000;42(1 Pt 2):11-7.
 8. Olsen EA, Abernethy L, Kulp-Shorten C, et al. A double-blind, vehicle-controlled study evaluating masoprocol cream in the treatment of actinic keratoses on the head and neck.
 J Am Acad Dermatol.
 1991;24:738-43.
-9. Grada A, Muddasani S, Fleischer AB Jr, Feldman SR, Peck GM.
-Trends in office visits for the five most common skin diseases in the United States.
+9. Grada A, Muddasani S, Fleischer AB, et al. Trends in office visits for the five most common skin diseases in the United States.
 J Clin Aesthet Dermatol.
 2022;15(5):E82-E86.